Introduction to Microsoft Exchange Server 2016

 Microsoft Office 365 Exchange Online Integration with On-premises Exchange

-Microsoft supports transparent hybrid networks that integrate Office 365 and on-premises Exchange.
-This allows you to have certain mailboxes hosted on your on-premises datacenter and other mailboxes resident on Office 365.
-Progent's certified Exchange consulting team can help your organization with any facet of designing, implementing and troubleshooting your hybrid Office 365 network.
-Progent's Exchange specialists can deliver occasional support to help you resolve stubborn technical issues and also can provide comprehensive project management outsourcing to make sure your hybrid Office 365 solution is successfully completed on schedule and on budget.
-For details about Progent's online consulting services for hybrid Office 365 and on-premises Exchange environments, see Office 365 integration with on-premises Exchange.
+Microsoft supports transparent hybrid ecosystems that combine Office 365 Exchange Online and on-premises installations of Exchange.
+This allows you to have certain mailboxes hosted on your on-premises datacenter or private cloud and other mailboxes resident on Office 365.
+Progent's certified Exchange consulting team can assist your organization with any phase of planning, implementing and troubleshooting your hybrid Office 365 solution.
+Progent's Exchange consultants can provide as-needed support to help you through challenging technical problems and also offer extensive project management outsourcing to make sure your hybrid Office 365 solution is completed on schedule and on budget.
+To learn more about Progent's online consulting services for integrating Office 365 and on-premises Exchange systems, see Office 365 integration with on-premises Exchange.

 Online Consulting Save Time and Money